Out of the Shadows (Dave Grusin album): Reception

 An album review in the September 18, 1982, issue of Billboard remarked that the album was "not for the serious jazz fan", but suggested that pop fans would enjoy it, going on to call him the "Frank Mills of the jazz world".
 The album was also designated as a "Top Album Pick" for the week.
 The single "She Could be Mine" was highlighted as a "selected" pop single in the August 28, 1982, issue of Billboard.
 Retrospectively, the album holds a score of three out of five stars from Allmusic, and three out of four stars in both the Encyclopedia of Popular Music and the Virgin Encyclopedia of Jazz.

 Upon its release, the album became Grusin's second-highest-peaking (at the time) entry on the Billboard 200 albums chart, where it peaked at number 88 on the chart dated September 4, 1982.
 It spent a total of nine weeks on the tally.
 It also peaked at number 4 on the Billboard Jazz Albums chart, becoming his second top-five entry after Mountain Dance peaked at number 3 in 1981.
+The track "Anthem Internationale" is used as the theme song for the Minnesota PBS public affairs program Almanac.